 The Sumitomo Corporation Group has put in place a companywide framework to apply when starting new businesses, including review and periodic monitoring, in order to appropriately manage the social and environmental impacts from the overall activities of the Group with its wide-ranging business portfolio.
 When implementing due diligence on a new investment, based on the nature of the business, we carry out an environmental assessment through an environmental consultant and an assessment of human rights and labor issues through a law firm or similar.
 By taking these steps, we ensure that the business is operating on a sound basis and that the business activities are not seriously impacting the global environment or local communities, employees, and other stakeholders.
 In April 2020, in order to enhance the effectiveness of risk management for each business, taking into account the nature of the business and the characteristics of the region where it operates, we established a system that considers social and environmental impacts when making decision on a new investment, by utilizing an assessment sheet for social and environmental risks and by having the Corporate Sustainability Department, a specialized organization for social and environmental issues, participate in deliberations according to the risk.
 After the investment, we confirm the status of social and environmental risk management through processes such as periodical monitoring by dialogue with the group companies and internal audits, and if any issues arise, we work for improvements according to the characteristics of the business.
-When issues are pointed out by local residents, nongovernmental organizations (NGOs), or other stakeholders regarding the impact of the Sumitomo Corporation Group's business activities, we ascertain the facts and respond by planning implementing and corresponding improvements through dialogue and discussion with them.
+When issues are pointed out by local residents, nongovernmental organizations (NGOs), or other stakeholders regarding the impact of the Sumitomo Corporation Group's business activities, we ascertain the facts and respond by planning and implementing corresponding improvements through dialogue and discussion with them.
 In addition, following the review and monitoring of new investments outlined above, the response to any significant social or environmental issues in individual cases is referred for further discussion and reported to the Management Council and the Board of Directors through the related committees.
+Under the oversight of the Board of Directors, we work to address social and environmental risks and strengthen our risk management system.